Google 2026 Algorithm Updates for Contractors

 Informational searches ("how much does AC repair cost," "what causes a pipe to burst") are more likely to be answered by AI Overviews, reducing click-through to the websites that previously captured this traffic.

-The contractors best positioned for the AI-influenced search environment are those with strong structured data, E-E-A-T signals (Experience, Expertise, Authoritativeness, Trustworthiness), and content that AI systems can cite as authoritative.
+The contractors best positioned for the AI-influenced search environment are those with strong structured data, E-E-A-T signals, and content that AI systems can cite as authoritative.
 Clear service pages, city pages, FAQs, case studies, and well-structured content give Google more information it can use when generating AI-powered answers.

 Audit your location pages.
 If you have city-specific pages on your website, check whether they provide genuinely different information for each location — specific neighborhoods served, local market context, relevant trade considerations — or whether they're essentially the same page with a city name swapped.
-The latter is now a ranking risk.
+The latter is now a ranking risk after the March 2026 update.

 Don't make sweeping changes during an active update.
 Rankings continue to shift for weeks after a major update completes.
-The most common mistake during an active algorithm rollout is making sweeping changes before the update is complete.
-Rankings are still moving, and acting on incomplete data creates more problems than it solves.
+The most common mistake during an active algorithm rollout is making sweeping changes before the update is complete — acting on incomplete data creates more problems than it solves.